 The purchased software is amortised on a straight line basis over 5 years.
-The remaining unamortised period at 31 December 2012 is 4 years 3 months.

 The internally generated computer software is amortised on a straight line basis over 5 years.
-The remaining unamortised periods at 31 December 2012 are between 3 years 5 months and 3 years 11 months (December 2011: 4 years 5 months and 4 years 11 months).
+The remaining unamortised periods at 31 December 2013 are between 2 years 5 months and 2 years 11 months (December 2012: 3 years 5 months and 3 years 11 months).

 These customer relationships are amortised on a straight-line basis over 12 years based on a statistical analysis of expected customer life.
-The remaining unamortised period at 31 December 2012 is 5 years 8 months (December 2011: 6 years 8 months).
+The remaining unamortised period at 31 December 2013 is 4 years 8 months (December 2012: 5 years 8 months).